510: The Painted Hills

 This must be Regional Velvet.

-National Velvet is a 1944 horse-racing movie starring Mickey Rooney and a young Elizabeth Taylor.
+National Velvet is a 1944 horse-racing movie starring Mickey Rooney and a 12-year-old Elizabeth Taylor.
 It was based on the children’s book by Enid Bagnold.

 Either this boy’s dead or his heart has stopped.